Dear newly-wed wife,

 Let me encourage you, running a home does get into the system eventually.

-No, you may not fall in love with domestic responsibilities entirely but you will definitely fall in love with its results; a healthy happy man and a clean home.
+No, you may not fall in love with domestic responsibilities entirely but you will definitely fall in love with its results; a healthy happy marriage and clean home.

 And for that, you will discover that you can do almost anything.

-Accept that there are roles and responsibilities in marriage.
+But accept that there are roles and responsibilities in marriage.
 Accept yours.
-And not just the ones on the domestic end.
+And not just the ones on the domestic end (again, it’s about the heart, submitting to each other and encouraging each others’ strengths, more than anything else.)

 FIVE: The juniors.